lucasglasner/python-enviroments/README.md

-### Python conda enviroments for hydrology/hydraulics coding
+### working python enviroments for geoscience and engineering

 The idea of this repository is to store some python enviroments with the necesary packages for a geoscientist/engineer.